Adaptive Constraint Satisfaction for Markov Decision Process Congestion Games: Application to Transportation Networks: MDP Congestion Game

-Diverging from MDP literature, the MDP congestion game's $Q$-value function depends on the joint strategy of the playing population through its dependence on $y$.
-Each player's objective is to minimize its own individual Q-value function.
-Collectively, the population distribution $y$ is an \emph{MDP Wardrop equilibrium} if no player can unilaterally decrease its Q-value function further by changing its strategy. \begin{definition}[MDP Wardrop Equilibrium \cite{calderone2017markov}] A population distribution $y^\star$ is an MDP Wardrop equilibrium if every positive portion of the population exclusively takes actions with the lowest Q-value---i.e. at each $(t,s)$, $y^\star_{tsa} > 0$ only if
+In an MDP congestion game, the $Q$-value functions depend on the players' collective action choices through $y$, the population distribution.
+Each player minimizes its own Q-value function by choosing individual actions.
+An \emph{MDP Wardrop equilibrium} $y^\star$ is reached if no player can unilaterally decrease its Q-value function further by changing its actions. \begin{defn}[MDP Wardrop Equilibrium \cite{calderone2017markov}] A population distribution $y^\star$ is a MDP Wardrop equilibrium if for every $(t,s,a) \in [T+1]\times [S]\times [A]$,